-FMI++ Python Interface for Windows
+FMI++ Python Interface

 The Functional Mock-up Interface (FMI) specification intentionally provides only the most essential and fundamental functionalities in the form of a C interface.
 On the one hand, this increases flexibility in use and portability to virtually any platform.
 On the other hand, such a low-level approach implies several prerequisites a simulation tool has to fulfil in order to be able to utilize such an FMI component.

 The FMI++ Python Interface is a Python wrapper for the FMI++ Library, which intends to bridge the gap between the basic fuctionality provided by the FMI specification and the typical requirements of simulation tools.
 The FMI++ Library provides high-level functionalities that ease the handling and manipulation of FMUs, such as numerical integration, advanced event-handling or state predictions.
 This allows FMUs to be integrated more easily, e.g., into fixed time step or discrete event simulations.

 This package provides a stand-alone version of the Python interface for the FMI++ Library.

 The FMI++ Python Interface provides several classes that allow to manipulate FMUs for ModelExchange and for Co-Simulation.
 An overview on how to use it can be found here.

 More extensive background information can be found in the documentation of the FMI++ Library.

 use pip to install FMI++ from the PyPI as pre-compiled binary package (Python wheel):